 Step 2.
 Confirm differential backup

 Later, you can write some comments on this differential backup task for easy identification.
 It is optional.
 And then click "Start" to continue.

 Step 3.
 Finish the differential backup

 Finally, wait for a few minutes and then click "Finish" to complete the differential backup task.

-The AOMEI BAckupper data backup software is an impressive third party software which is effective in creating differential backup and can also be used to easily restore the files.
+The AOMEI BAckupper data backup software is an impressive third party software that is effective in creating a differential backup and can also be used to easily restore the files.

 Differential backups are very effective and a good way to save space and time during backup.
 Users who take advantage of this backup system will experience all the special features which are otherwise not available on the full backup.
 It is even quite easy to set up if the right third party software is used and the steps listed above are followed.
 And here AOMEI Backupper should be a top priority for you as it boasts such many user-friendly features.
 Now, download the backup software and have a try!